 ‘RHOC’ Stars Vicki Gunvalson And Tamra Judge At War!
-And Everyone Needs To Pick A Side
+Everyone Needs To Pick A Side

-Vicki Gunvalson and Tamra Judge are already at war and Season 12 of Real Housewives of Orange County hasn’t even started.
+Vicki Gunvalson and Tamra Judge are already at war, and Season 12 of Real Housewives of Orange County hasn’t even started.
 Radar Online reports that Judge is trying her best to befriend the OG of the OC but she’s not buying it.

 “Tamra knows that Vicki has some serious dirt on her, and she really wants to soothe things over so that Vicki does not go into full attack mode this year,” an insider revealed.